Built by Metorial, the integration platform for agentic AI.

 list_pull_requests

-List pull requests for a repository with filtering and sorting capabilities.
+List pull requests for a repository with filtering options.

 Parameters: